HomeMy WebLinkAbout08/03/2023Meeting Location: Municipal Center

 Thursday, September 7, 2023 6:00 p.m.
 (Informal) and 7:00 p.m.
 (Regular)

-Regular meetings are available on Spectrum Cable Channel 180
+Regular meetings are available on Spectrum Cable Channel 180 and on the City's website at

 CITY OF APPLE VALLEY